Overcoming COVID-19 and Cardiac Arrest: The Miracle Man

 Soon after Mark was placed on the ventilator, he tested positive for COVID-19.
 While he contracted the virus before coming to the hospital, the virus wasn’t detectable when he received his initial test upon arrival.

 Now in the intensive care unit (ICU), Gustavo Delaluz, M.D., a critical care medicine specialist, joined the care team to treat Mark.
-But it was a fight against time: Mark spiked a fever of 103 degrees, his chest X-rays showed severe lung damage, and he struggled to breathe on
+But it was a fight against time: Mark spiked a fever of 103 degrees, his chest X-rays showed severe lung damage, and he struggled to breathe on the ventilator.

 “The outlook was not good,” Dr. Delaluz says.
 “We knew we didn’t have time to waste.”